MolSSI-Education/python-package-best-practices/_episodes/05-function-style.md

 ## Docstrings
-We've now added a multi-line comment (called a `docstring`, short for "doumentation string"), to the beginning of our function.
-Docstrings **are the first statment after a function or module definition** and are opened and closed with three quotes.
+We've now added a multi-line comment (called a `docstring`, short for "documentation string"), to the beginning of our function.
+Docstrings **are the first statement after a function or module definition** and are opened and closed with three quotes.

 The docstring should explain what the function or module does (and not how it is done).